 If you have a copy of our Corn Free, Top 8 Allergy Free cookbook, you’ve seen an easy way to make nut free pesto.
 Today I’m going to show you a different way that adds more depth of flavor.
 If you’re corn free, you may be able to enjoy this version of top 8 free pesto if you’re able to source safe ingredients.
 Traditionally, pesto contains pine nuts, and sometimes dairy too.
 This recipe for dairy free pesto will be just as tasty as the traditional version, and it’s easy to make in your blender.

 Fun fact!
-Did you know that officially, pine nuts are technically a seed but we classify them as a nut, and they’re avoided by people with a nut allergy.
+Did you know that officially, pine nuts are technically a seed but they are classified as a nut, and they’re avoided by people with a nut allergy.
 You can read more about a tree nut allergy in this article, Hidden Sources of Tree Nuts.

 Allergy Status